AdobeDocs/commerce-cloud-service.en/help/cloud-guide/deploy/staging-production.md

     ![Merge](../../assets/icon-merge.png)

 1. Complete all [testing](../test/staging-and-production.md) in the Staging environment.
-1. When Staging is ready, select the the **Merge** option to deploy to Production.
+1. When Staging is ready, select the **Merge** option to deploy to Production.

 **For Starter, deploy the development branch to Staging**: